 '''

-Parameters name (str) - name of the node

 new_copy()

 See pybamm.Symbol.new_copy().

+set_expected_size(size)

+Specify the size that the input parameter should be

 '''

-1.1.15 Interpolant
+3.1.16 Interpolant

 - data (numpy.ndarray) Numpy array of data to use for interpolation.
 Must have exactly two columns (x and y data) - child (pybamm.
-Symbol) Node to use when evaluating the interpolant

-- name (str, optional) Name of the interpolant.
-Default is None, in which case the name "interpolating function" is given. - interpolator (str, optional) Which interpolator to use ("pchip" or "cubic spline").
+Symbol) Node to use when evaluating the interpolant - name (str, optional) Name of the interpolant.
+Default is None, in which case the name "interpolating function" is given.

+- interpolator (str, optional) Which interpolator to use ("pchip" or "cubic spline").
 Note that whichever interpolator is used must be differentiable (for Interpolator.diff).
 Default is "cubic spline".
 Note that "pchip" may give slow results. - extrapolate (bool, optional) Whether to extrapolate for points that are outside of the parametrisation range, or return NaN (following default behaviour from scipy).
 Default is True. - Extends (pybamm.Function) -